ibm-js/deliteful/README.md

-# dui
+# deliteful

-This project provides a UI Widget framework and a predefined set of components working both on desktop and mobile platforms.
+This project provides a predefined set of components working both on desktop and mobile platforms.

 One goal of the project is to
 [converge the dijit and dojox/mobile widgets](https://docs.google.com/document/d/1_kgrX25ylxuhtZCRrqAoABMaSdgxjAQgpyd0Ap4xvZU/edit#)